r4stl1n/peca/README.md

         /_/   /_____/\____/_/  |_|
     Post Exploitation Collection Agent
 ```
+Note: For educational use only

+##### Requirments

+    To run the server you will need to have pyftpdlib installed

 ##### Intro:

   Peca was designed to help collect key files from linux